-Collections Management procedures and systems have been developed by the ADS.
+Collections Management procedures and systems have been developed by the ADS which are recorded in our procedural policies and manuals.
 These are based on a framework of documentation and technical standards, and indicate target service (or performance) levels.
 The ADS has implemented a Collections Management System to track the progress of a deposit through the accessioning and preservation processes.